Hong Kong Railway Museum: History

 The museum opened on 20 December 1985.

 Architecture

 The building of the station is unique in the way of architectural style among original Kowloon–Canton Railway (British Section).
 It is of indigenous Chinese architectural style, with many small figures decorating the exterior, such as are commonly found in existing old southern Chinese temples.

 Exhibits

 Inside the museum

 On the left of the museum, there is an exhibition room of train tickets and train models of not only KCR trains but also Japanese Shinkansen and Eurostar.
 The further internal part of the room is a refurbished ticket office and signalling house.

 Vehicles on the track

-Two locomotives are on exhibition at the museum:
+Three locomotives are on exhibition at the museum: